UK Supreme Court upholds spousal income rules

 Four couples challenged the rules on the grounds that they breached their human right to a family life.

-Handing down their ruling, the Supreme Court justices upheld the "Minimum Income Requirement" (MIR) rules, saying they did not violate human rights legislation.

-But they said the rule did not take proper account of the best interests of any children involved, or alternative sources of income, and should be amended.
+But they said the rules did not take proper account of the best interests of any children involved, or alternative sources of income, and should be amended.

 Ruling 'real victory for families'